microsoft/vscode-react-native/README.md

 There are a few customizations that are supported by this extension.
 They can be added to your `.vscode/settings.json` if you need them.

-For using another simulator device which is different to the default `iPhone 6`:
+For using another simulator device which is different to the default `iPhone 5`:

 ```
 {
   "react-native": {
     "simulator" : {
-      "device_name": "iPad Pro (9.7 inch)"
+      "ios": "iPad Pro",
+      "android": "emulator-5556",
+    },
+    "device" : {
+      "ios": "Max's iPhone",
+      "android": "emulator-5556",
     }
   }
 }